AdobeDocs/campaign-standard.en/help/administration/using/configuring-email-channel.md

 >[!IMPORTANT]
 >
->Once upgraded to the Enhanced MTA, the Adobe Campaign **[!UICONTROL MX management]** delivery throughput rules are no longer used.
+>The MX rules are now managed by the Adobe Campaign Enhanced MTA.
+The Adobe Campaign **[!UICONTROL MX management]** delivery throughput rules are no longer used.

-The Enhanced MTA uses its own MX rules that allow it to customize your throughput by domain based on your own historical email reputation, and on the real-time feedback coming from the domains where you’re sending emails.
+The Enhanced MTA uses its own MX rules that allow it to customize your throughput by domain based on your own historical email reputation, and on the real-time feedback coming from the domains where you are sending emails.

-For more on the Adobe Campaign Enhanced MTA, refer to this [document](https://helpx.adobe.com/campaign/kb/campaign-enhanced-mta.html).

 <!--Each rule defines an address mask for the MX.
 Any MX whose name matches this mask is therefore eligible.
 The mask can contain "&#42;" and "?" generic characters.